-3.9 Historically Sherwood Sandstone sales have been much lower than sand and gravel sales as it is generally used in different, more specialist markets.
+3.8 Historically Sherwood Sandstone sales have been much lower than sand and gravel sales as it is generally used in different, more specialist markets.
 Between 2010 and 2017, sales have remained relatively stable, between 0.32 and 0.38 million tonnes a year.
-Sales increased in 2018 to 0.46 million tonnes, with this falling slightly to 0.4 million tonnes in 2019. (see Figure 2 below)
+Sales increased in 2018 to 0.46 million tonnes, before falling slightly to 0.4 million tonnes in 2019.
+In 2020 sales fell significantly to 0.15 million tonnes as a result of the Covid-19 pandemic. (see Figure 2 below)